Cheap Flights, Expensive Destinations: How to Cut Costs on Future Trips

 Cheap Flights, Expensive Destinations

 There are still two things would-be adventurers can do during the Great Travel Pause of the coronavirus era: 1.)
 Dream, and 2.)
 Plan for future trips.
 Say you’re dreaming of London but you run into the classic ‘cheap flights, expensive destinations’ problem: You found a great deal to New York City or London, but you know hotels and restaurants in those cities will be pricy.
 Here’s how to cut overall costs on any vacation trip in big ways and small.

 Find a cheap flight

 To find a cheap flight, you must use a multi-airline airfare search site because no single carrier always has the best deal.
-If you know the month you want to fly and are flexible enough to travel anytime within that month, use a selective search tool like Getaway Map that focuses on your time frame, either by month or season.
+If you are open to flying during a certain month or season, and are flexible enough to that, use a selective search tool like FareCompare Deals to see the very cheapest fares of the year.